lzwjava/blog-source/notes/2025-08-13-jekyll-i18n-polyglot-en.md

 ---
-title: "Jekyll i18n: Polyglot Plugin & Folder Method"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: 'Jekyll i18n: Polyglot Plugin & Folder Method'
 translated: false
-generated: true
-image: false
 ---

 You’ve got three good paths for i18n in a Jekyll blog, from “batteries-included” to “bare-bones.”
 Here’s how each works and how to set it up.